withastro/astro/packages/integrations/mdx/README.md

 Once the MDX integration is installed, no configuration is necessary to use `.mdx` files in your Astro project.

+You can extend how your MDX is rendered by adding remark, rehype and recma plugins.

 ### `remarkPlugins`

 Browse [awesome-remark](https://github.com/remarkjs/awesome-remark) for a full curated list of [remark plugins](https://github.com/remarkjs/remark/blob/main/doc/plugins.md) to extend your Markdown's capabilities.